chrisvrose/jack/README.md

 If you have a question, do the same thing as above.

-If they don't respond, this file gives you the permission to do the following -

-1. Send message

-2. Repeat until your enter key is pulpy

 * Repo owner, any admin or developer.
 * ~~Other community or team contact~~